 — Jakob Nielsen

-While feedback provides valuable insight, it can sometimes be influenced by what users think they want or should do rather than reflecting their true behavior.
-Observing how users interact with a product can reveal genuine struggles and needs.
+While feedback provides valuable insight, to be sure, it can sometimes be influenced by what users think they want—or should do—rather than reflect their true behavior.
+This isn’t to say that many users are liars who spout arrant nonsense to throw off unsuspecting designers from meeting their true design goals.
+It means, instead, that designers who observe how users interact with a product can spot genuine struggles and needs that come up.

-Therefore, Nielsen encourages designers to prioritize user behavior observations over their preferences.
-It leads to designs that better accommodate real-world use and enhance the user experience.
+What the idea with this quote is is for designers to prioritize user behavior observations over their preferences—and it’ll help light the way to designs that better accommodate real-world use and enhance the user experience.

 9. Theme: Innovation and Usability